Sandraolis/HNG13-Internship/Automated-Deployment-with-Docker-Nginx/README.md

 ## ⚙️ Step 2 — Create and Initialize Your Repository

-1. On GitHub → created repo deployment-project and clone it to your local machine.
+1. On GitHub → created repo deployment-project and clone it to your local machine and `cd` into the clone repo.

 2. Add a simple `index.html` page